Copmanthorpe Methodist Church

 No, in all these things we have complete victory through him who loved us!
 For I am certain that nothing can separate us from his love: neither death nor life, neither angels nor other heavenly rulers or powers, neither the present nor the future, neither the world above nor the world below—there is nothing in all creation that will ever be able to separate us from the love of God which is ours through Christ Jesus our Lord.
 Romans 8: 28, 31-35 and 37-39

-May the almighty God strengthen us and give us hope as we overcome fear and support those in need.
+May God strengthen us and give us hope as we overcome fear and support those in need.

 We need to seek consent for holding your contact information for the purposes of sending you weekly notices and informing you about church events.
 Please click on the link below to access the form: